-Patient stories: two children diagnosed with AADC deficiency
+Patient stories: children diagnosed with AADC deficiency

 Of course, every child is different, so each child’s journey can be different.